MyComputerBoy/CPU_0.4.0/README.md

 PART TWO:

+basecpuinf is used for storing the basic information about the project, like folder location, you need to change base_folder to fit your local copy.

-bm is used for basic mathematic functions
+bm is used for basic mathematic functions.

-stdn_gate is my implementation of logic gates in my format
+stdn_gate is my implementation of logic gates in my format.

-ucu is the main emulator used for running the CPU - to run the emulator call ucu.run(), which takes the parameters filename, gui_type (normally prints integers), force_show_exceptions (some exceptions are due to a quirk of how some of the functions run, which can be enabled for debugging)
+ucu is the main emulator used for running the CPU - to run the emulator call ucu.run(), which takes the parameters filename, gui_type (normally prints integers), force_show_exceptions (some exceptions are due to a quirk of how some of the functions run, which can be enabled for debugging).

-c is the assembler  - takes parameters input_file and destination_file where input_file requires extension name
+c is the assembler  - takes parameters input_file and destination_file where input_file requires extension name.

-ac is the compiler  - takes parameters input_file and destination_file where input_file requires extension name
+ac is the compiler  - takes parameters input_file and destination_file where input_file requires extension name.